-RA usually appears first in early adulthood or middle age.
-You may have just 1 attack, but more often the symptoms come and go.
+RA is a lifelong problem that usually starts in early adulthood or middle age.
+You may have just one attack, but more often the symptoms come and go.
 Repeated attacks can lead to permanent joint damage.
-The disease cannot be cured.
-However, you can relieve symptoms and prevent or slow down joint damage by following your healthcare provider’s treatment plan and taking good care of yourself.
+You can relieve symptoms and prevent or slow down joint damage by following your healthcare provider’s treatment plan and taking good care of yourself.

 What is the cause?

-The exact cause of RA is not known.
-Most experts think that RA is an autoimmune disease.
-This means that the body's defenses against infection attack the body's own tissue.
-When you have rheumatoid arthritis, the attack is mostly against the tissues that line the edges of joints.
-These linings are called synovia.
-These lining tissues get inflamed, causing pain, swelling, and stiffness.
-The inflammation also damages joint cartilage and bone, causing misshapen joints.
+Rheumatoid arthritis is an autoimmune disease.
+This means that your body's defenses against infection attack your body's own tissue.
+When you have rheumatoid arthritis, the attack is mostly against the tissues that line the joints.
+The tissues get inflamed, causing pain, swelling, and stiffness.
+The inflammation also damages bone and cartilage (the cushioning in joints) and can change the shape of your joints.

 Things that may cause or contribute to rheumatoid arthritis are:

 - Genes you have inherited.
 Genes are inside each cell of your body and are passed from parents to children.
 They contain the information that tells your body how to develop and work.

 - Infection, such as infection with the Epstein-Barr virus or rubella (measles) virus